+(2) The RFP must request information identifying energy and non-energy benefits or burdens to highly impacted communities and vulnerable populations, short-term and long-term public health impacts, environmental impacts, resiliency and energy security impacts, or other information that may be relevant to identifying the costs and benefits of each bid such as a bidder’s past performance utilizing diverse businesses.
+After the approval of the utility’s first Clean Energy Implementation Plan requested information must include, at a minimum, information related to indicators approved in the utility’s most recent Clean Energy Implementation Plan, including descriptions of the indicators.

-(2) The RFP must document that the size of the resource block is consistent with the range of estimated new resource needs identified in the utility's integrated resource plan
+(3) The RFP must document that the size and operational attributes of the resource need requested are consistent with the range of estimated new resource need identified in the utility's integrated resource planIRP, IRP update, as applicable.

-(3) The RFP must explain general evaluation and ranking procedures the utility will use in accordance with WAC 480-107-035 Project ranking procedure.
-The RFP must also specify any minimum criteria that bidders must satisfy to be eligible for consideration in the ranking procedure.
+(43) The RFP must explain the specific ranking procedures and assumptions that the utility will use in accordance with WAC 480-107-035 (Project ranking procedure).
+The RFP must include a sample evaluation rubric that quantifies, where possible, the weight each criterion will be given during the project ranking procedure and provides a detailed explanation of the aspects of each criterion specifically identified that would result in the bid receiving higher priority.
+The RFP must also specify any minimum criteria and qualifications that bidders must satisfy to be eligible for consideration in the ranking procedure.

-(4) The RFP must specify the timing of process including the solicitation period, the ranking period, and the expected selection period.
+(54) The RFP must specify a detailed timeline for each stage of the RFP the timing of process including those for solicitation, ranking, and the expected selection as well as the utility’s schedule of planned informational activities and contact information for potential bidders.

-(5) The RFP must identify all security requirements and the rationale for them.
+(65) The RFP must identify all financial security requirements and the rationale for such requirements.

-(6) Utilities are encouraged to consult with commission staff during the development of the RFP.
-Utilities, at their own discretion, may submit draft RFPs for staff review prior to formally submitting an RFP to the commission.
+(7) The RFP must generally identify any utility-owned assets, including merchant side assets that will be made available by the utility to be used by bidders to assist in meeting the resource need at the lowest reasonable cost.
+The utility must make reasonable efforts to provide necessary technical details as requested from bidders and allow the use of such assets to be included in bids.

+(8) All RFPs must clearly state the scope of its solicitation and the types of bids in WAC 480-107-024(1) the RFP will accept.

+WAC 480-107-035 Project ranking procedure.

 (1) The procedures and criteria the utility will use in its RFP to evaluate and rank project proposals are subject to commission approval.

-(2) At a minimum, ranking criteria must recognize resource cost, market-volatility risks, demand-side resource uncertainties, resource dispatchability, resource effect on system operation, credit and financial risks to the utility, the risks imposed on ratepayers, public policies regarding resource preference adopted by Washington state or the federal government and environmental effects including those associated with resources that emit carbon dioxide.
-The ranking criteria must recognize differences in relative amounts of riskinherent among different technologies, fuel sources, financing arrangements, and contract provisions.
-The ranking process must complement power acquisition goals identified in the utility’s integrated resource plan.
+(1) At a minimum, a utility's RFP ranking criteria must recognize resource cost, market-volatility risks, demand-side resource uncertainties, resource dispatchability, resource effect on system operation, credit and financial risks to the utility, the risks imposed on ratepayers, public policies regarding resource preference, and requirements adopted by Washington state or the federal government and environmental effects including those associated with resources that emit carbon dioxide.
+The ranking criteria must recognize differences in relative amounts of risk and benefit inherent among different technologies, fuel sources, financing arrangements, and contract provisions, including risks and benefits to vulnerable populations and highly impacted communities.
+The ranking process must complement power acquisition goals identified, criteria must also be consistent with the avoided cost methodology developed in the utility’s integrated resource planIRP the utility uses to support its determination of its resource need.
+The utility must consider the value of any additional net benefits that are not directly related to the specific need requested.